The Department for Education states that Governing Bodies –

 We have a strategic role in the development of the school but are not involved in the day-to-day management – that is the role of the Headteacher.
 We are accountable to the wider community for the conduct of the school and in turn hold the school leadership group to account for raising standards and ensuring every child fulfils their potential.
 We are a diverse group of people with a wide variety of skills and experience which, coupled with our knowledge of the school, we use to challenge and support the leadership group in their work.

-The full Governing Body meets four times a year.
+The Local Governing Board meets three times a year.
 At each meeting we receive a report from the Headteacher and minutes from the various committees.
 Other items are discussed or approved at specific times of the year for example exam results, plan for school improvement and budget.

-The main Governing Body is supported by three main committees which meet once each half term.
+The Local Governing Board is supported by three main committees which meet once each half term.

 - The Resources Committee is concerned with budget and finance, premises and health and safety